Do Garment Bags Count as Carry-On? (Answered)

 Can I bring a lighter on a plane?

 You can only bring a lighter in your checked luggage if it has no fluid in it.
-Furthermore, you may not bring extra lighter fluid in your checked luggage or your carry-on.
+Also, you may not bring extra lighter fluid in your checked luggage or your carry-on.
 Only disposable or Zippo-type lighters are allowed in your carry-on.
 However, under no circumstance may you take your lighter out of the bag or pockets.
 This may be interpreted as a threatening gesture and may land you in trouble.

 Can I bring a soft-sided garment bag as a carry-on?